Hobbies and interests

 FinalistBio

 I am a high school senior with a 4.0 GPA and a deep passion for history, piano, and writing.
 I plan to attend the University of Texas at Austin to pursue a degree in history and become either a high school teacher or a college professor specializing in history.
-I also enjoy playing the piano in my spare time and planning a series of books set in a medieval time period that I hope to write.
+I also enjoy playing the piano in my spare time and planning a book series about a declining empire facing threats, both external and internal, as royals, knights, and villains alike seek to fulfill their dreams, whether it be acquiring power, keeping it, or protecting others from it.

 Education